WICG/aom/explainer.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Introduction

+This effort aims to create a JavaScript API to allow developers to explore and modify the accessibility tree for an HTML page.

 ## Background: assistive technology and the accessibility tree

 Assistive technology, in this context, refers to a third party application